Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 3.4 PHCBT01 delta stream format

 Incremental backups are streamed in the PHCBT01 format — PodHeitor’s binary delta stream format shared across all VM-style plugins (Proxmox, VMware, Nutanix).
-PHCBT01 encodes only CHANGED regions from the CBT response, with a ZeroMap sidecar for efficient sparse handling.
-This format is what enables byte-identical chain reconstruction at restore time without re-reading unchanged blocks from storage.
+PHCBT01 encodes only the CHANGED regions from the CBT response, with efficient handling of sparse regions.
+This format enables byte-identical chain reconstruction at restore time without re-reading unchanged blocks from storage.

 3.5 State management